Ericsson/ecchronos/docs/METRICS.md

     The effective remaining repair time (in milliseconds) for the table to be fully repaired (time ecChronos waits for cassandra to perform repair).

+* RepairFailedAttempts

+    The amount of repair sessions that have failed for the repair job.
+The metric is reset each time repair job runs.

 #### Examples

 | t          | value  |